sourav-bk/Golang/Topic/Kubernetes.md

        By using a Deployment, you do not need to manage individual ReplicaSets or Pods directly; you simply define the template in a YAML file and let the controller handle the lifecycle.

-   - **ReplicaSet**

-     A ReplicaSet is a vital Kubernetes controller designed to guarantee that a specified number of Pod replicas are running at any given time.
-It serves as the engine behind Deployments.

-     Key functions:

-     - **Maintaining Desired State:**

-       It continuously monitors the cluster to ensure the actual state matches the desired replica count defined in your configuration.

-     - **Auto-Healing:**

-       If a Pod is deleted or crashes, the ReplicaSet immediately detects the discrepancy and initiates the creation of a new replacement to maintain your application's availability.

-     - **Abstraction:**

-       While you can create a ReplicaSet manually, it is typically managed automatically by a Deployment, which acts as a higher-level wrapper for rolling updates and scaling operations.

    - **Service**